finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this   uniquely identifies the portfolio.
     String fromEffectiveAt = "fromEffectiveAt_example"; // String | The lower bound effective datetime or cut label (inclusive) from which to retrieve the data.
 There is no lower bound if this is not specified.
     String toEffectiveAt = "toEffectiveAt_example"; // String | The upper bound effective datetime or cut label (inclusive) from which to retrieve the data.
 There is no upper bound if this is not specified.
     String effectiveAt = "effectiveAt_example"; // String | The valuation (pricing) effective datetime or cut label (inclusive) at which to evaluate the cashflows.
 This determines whether cashflows are evaluated in a historic or forward looking context and will, for certain models, affect where data is looked up.
 For example, on a swap if the effectiveAt is in the middle of the window, cashflows before it will be historic and resets assumed to exist where if the effectiveAt  is before the start of the range they are forward looking and will be expectations assuming the model supports that.
 There is evidently a presumption here about availability of data and that the effectiveAt is realistically on or before the real-world today.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the portfolio.
 Defaults to returning the latest version   of each transaction if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to return only transactions with a transaction type of 'Buy', specify \"type eq 'Buy'\".
 For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914.
     String recipeIdScope = "recipeIdScope_example"; // String | The scope of the given recipeId
     String recipeIdCode = "recipeIdCode_example"; // String | The code of the given recipeID
     Boolean excludeUnsettledTrades = false; // Boolean | If absent or set to false, cashflows will returned based on trade date - more specifically, cashflows from any unsettled trades will be included in the results.
 If set to true, unsettled trades will be excluded from the result set. try {
-      ResourceListOfPortfolioCashLadder result = apiInstance.getPortfolioCashLadder(scope, code, fromEffectiveAt, toEffectiveAt, effectiveAt, asAt, filter, recipeIdScope, recipeIdCode, excludeUnsettledTrades);
+      ResourceListOfPortfolioCashLadder result = apiInstance.getPortfolioCashLadder(scope, code, fromEffectiveAt, toEffectiveAt, effectiveAt)
+            .asAt(asAt)
+            .filter(filter)
+            .recipeIdScope(recipeIdScope)
+            .recipeIdCode(recipeIdCode)
+            .excludeUnsettledTrades(excludeUnsettledTrades)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#getPortfolioCashLadder");